FAQ | Lingo | Price-Based Selections

 Entry-Level: Earbuds & Earphones Under $50

 On average, earbuds are the most affordable type of headphones available.
 While you can nab a pair for under $5, investing a bit more cash to buy some from a reputed brand will pay off in sound quality and durability.
 One big upgrade from those ubiquitous white buds you got with your iPhone are Shure SE-112 earbuds.
 Their ergonomic design and included ear tips in three different sizes will fit any ear and help filter out ambient noise so you hear your music clearer.
-Looking for earphones for the gym?
-Audio-Technica ATH-CKP200iS earphones wrap around your ear to stay in place, and include an in-line mic and remote so you can easily turn up your music while running.
+Need a pair to match your style?
+Audio-Technica ATH-COR150iS earphones come in a wide array of colors and include an in-line mic and remote to control playback.
 Amazingly, in this price range you can even score a pro pair of in-ear monitors.
 MEE audio M6 Pro in-ear monitors come with all the fixings: a carrying case, 1/4″ adapter, extra cable with inline mic and enough earplug sizes to fit any ears.

 Mid-Priced: Earbuds & Earphones Under $150